 There is no conventional instrument binnacle, central control stack or large air vents.
 The Model 3 has a simple, horizontal swathe of wood and leather trim, only broken by the touchscreen and steering wheel.
 Hot or cool air blows out of a single slot along the dashboard, with the direction and force of the stream controlled by - you guessed it - a graphic on the touchscreen.

-Tesla's rapid growth has led to a focus on build quality concerns, and while a BMW or Audi still has the edge here, the Model 3 does appear to be a step forward from the Model S and overly complex Model X. Thanks to its close ties with Volvo, we think the Polestar's interior also feels slightly better built.
+Tesla's rapid growth has led to a focus on build quality concerns, and while a BMW or Audi still has the edge here, the Model 3 appears to be a step forward from the Model S and overly complex Model X. However, thanks to its close ties with Volvo, we think the Polestar's interior feels slightly better built.

 Long Range and Performance versions of the Model 3 get a 'Premium' interior upgrade that includes a more impressive stereo, with 14 speakers and a subwoofer, music streaming and an internet browser.

 It's somewhat odd that Android Auto and Apple CarPlay aren't included, but Tesla's own software is among the very best, with a slick and attractive interface that's similar in feel to an iPad.
 It can be a bit fiddly when you realise even the door mirrors, wipers and lights are controlled by the touchscreen, but using the system quickly becomes familiar.
 Voice control also works well, making it even simpler to carry out tasks on the move.

 While Audi, BMW and Mercedes serve up famously long options lists, there have been numerous reports of Tesla streamlining Model 3 production by reducing the complexity of choices available.